oma3dao/app-registry-evm-solidity/README.md

 All contracts are automatically linked together with proper authorization settings.

+### Deprecated Contracts

+The `contracts/deprecated/` folder contains legacy contracts that are no longer used:

+- **OMA3AppRegistryLegacy** - Original ERC721-based registry (replaced by current architecture)
+- **OMA3SystemFactory** - Factory deployment pattern (replaced by direct deployment)

+These are preserved for historical reference and test documentation.
+See contract file headers for deprecation details.

 ### Configuring the Resolver

 After deployment, you can configure the resolver's security parameters using granular admin tasks: